 Students may be eligible for free or reduced lunches if they receive Supplemental Nutrition Assistance Program (SNAP) or if the household income is within the eligibility limits set by the government.
 Children who qualify for free or reduced meals are offered the same foods as children who pay full price.

 Once your application has been reviewed, you will be notified of the decision.
 Applications may take up to 10 days to be processed.
-Households will be responsible for meal costs until the application has been processed.
+Households are responsible for meal costs until the application has been processed.
 If you're denied benefits, you may appeal the decision.
 Instructions for the appeal process will be included with the eligibility determination letter.

 Application information is confidential.
-Your child's eligibility status is also be kept confidential when they pay for meals.
+Your child's eligibility status is also kept confidential when they pay for meals.
 With your consent, application information may be provided to other assistance programs, for which you would provide similar information, to make applying for these programs easier.
-Your eligibility status may be told without consent to federal and state education/health programs to help evaluate the benefit of their programs.
+Your eligibility status may be told without consent to federal and state education/health programs to help evaluate the benefit of programs.

 Non-discrimination Statement: In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.